A Quick Guide

-If you’re worried about your plan’s interest rolling up, you may need to look into the interest-only lifetime mortgage scheme.
+If you’re worried about your plan’s interest rolling up, you may need to look into the interest-only lifetime mortgage options.

-It allows you to make month-to-month interest payments, and when you can do this for the life of your plan, you will not have to repay any additional balance when it dies- only the initial amount you borrowed.
+It allows you to make month-to-month interest payments, and when you can do this for the life of your plan, you will not have to repay any additional when it dies- only the first amount you borrowed.

-If you have a reliable extra income and would prefer to facilitate the interest charged on your lifetime mortgage scheme and avoid it rolling up, this plan could be one of the ideal ways to retain as much equity in your residence as possible – getting the most out of the inheritance you leave.
+If you have a reliable extra income and would prefer to facilitate the interest put on your lifetime mortgage scheme and avoid it rolling up, this could be one of the ideal ways to retain as much equity as possible – getting the most out of the inheritance you hand over.

 Learn More About » Interest Only Lifetime Mortgages